Do you want to know how far back you can go with DNA? Here, find out how far back each type of DNA test can really take you.

 In addition, only males have Y-DNA, which means that some discoveries of ancient remains do not contain Y-DNA for researchers to study.
 However, every human has mtDNA.

 How far back does mtDNA test trace?

-Even though mtDNA testing does perhaps take us further than the other types of DNA testing available, we can only learn about a very small percentage (about 1%) of our ancestors using this method.
+Even though mtDNA testing does take us further back into history than the other types of DNA testing available, we can only learn about a very small percentage (about 1%) of our ancestors using this method.
 In addition, depending on the type of mtDNA test we take, we may only learn about our ancient maternal ancestors and not receive very much information that is useful for genealogical purposes.